msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 The last thing that some of the online community claimed was equal to a basic fluency or even a business proficiency was - The Japanese Language Proficiency Test N2 (or JLPT N2 for short).
 For those of you who don't know it is the second hardest japanese language test in Japan for non-native speakers.
 I had been studying just about a year and most people claimed that getting to N2 level in a year to a year and a half was *possible* but very difficult.
 This was the last path (or shortcut) that I knew of, to become fluent in Japanese.

-After doing my extensive reddit research was I concluded that I needed to know and do, to pass the N2 was the following-
+After doing my extensive reddit research what I concluded that I needed to know and do, to pass the N2 was the following-

 1. Learn around 6000 words.
 2. Learn around 1000 N2 Kanji.